Renovamen/flint/README.md

-# miniark
+# TinyArk

- A toy deep learning framework implemented in Numpy, for learning purpose.
+A toy deep learning framework implemented in Numpy, just for learning purpose.